dustinpfister/blog_posts/_posts/phaser-group-get-closest-to.md

 ## 3 - Conclusion

 So the group.getClosestTo method comes in handy for quickly getting the sprite in a group that is closest to the given sprite object.
 One of many convenience methods in phaser ce that can be used to help save time with these common tasks in game development.
+I might make a more interesting example for this one at some time, and make it a playable example that will be embedded in the page next time I update this post.
 Hope you enjoyed this post, and be sure to have fun with phaser.